The Cakemaker: Production

-Financing of The Cakemaker took six years.
+Arranging financing for The Cakemaker took six years.
 The Jerusalem Film Fund supported the production of the film, but the funding was insufficient.
 The film was presented in the Berlinale Talents, the Agora Film Market and the Cannes Marche du Film, but received no support.
 After 19 rejection letters from the film funds, and with only the support of the Jerusalem Film Fund, The Cakemaker was shot on a budget of $90,000 in 20 days, in two countries, Germany and Israel.
 Following a first cut, the film received additional financing from the Rabinovich Foundation and the Cinelab post production award, which allowed the film to be finished.
 The Cakemaker was then acquired by the international sales company Films Boutique.

 Release

 The Cakemaker had its first screening in the market at Cannes for buyers and distributors.
 It was acquired for distribution in Japan and the United States.
-The official premiere was in the Karlovy Vary Film Festival 2017 in the main competition.
+The official premiere was in the Karlovy Vary International Film Festival 2017 in the main competition.
 The Cakemaker was honored by a standing ovation that lasted 10 minutes, and won the Ecumenical Jury Award.
 A month later in the Jerusalem Film Festival, The Cakemaker won two awards—the Lia Van Leer Award and the Best Editing Award.
 Subsequently, The Cakemaker participated in numerous film festivals worldwide, winning 11 awards, and is distributed in 22 countries.

 In July 2017, Strand Releasing acquired North American rights to The Cakemaker.
 The film was released in select US cities on 29 June 2018.
 In April 2018, producer Uri Singer acquired the rights for an American remake of the film.